-See the heading below for the type of payment or other information you are reporting.
-The headings are (a) Interest, dividend, and royalty payments; (b) Real estate transactions; and (c) Other information.
+Report the type of payment information as described below: (a) Dividend, interest, and royalty payments; (b) Real estate transactions; and (c) Other information.

-Interest, dividend, and royalty payments.
-For payments of dividends under section 6042 (reported on Form 1099-DIV) or patronage dividends under section 6044 (reported on Form 1099-PATR), interest (including original issue discount) under section 6049 (reported on Form 1099-INT or 1099-OID), or royalties under section 6050N (reported on Form 1099-MISC or 1099-S), you are required to furnish an official IRS Form 1099 or an acceptable substitute Form 1099 to a recipient either in person, by First-Class Mail to the recipient's last known address, or electronically (see Electronic recipient statements on page GEN-11).
+Dividend, interest, and royalty payments.
+For payments of dividends under section 6042 (reported on Form 1099-DIV) or patronage dividends under section 6044 (reported on Form 1099-PATR), interest (including original issue discount and tax-exempt interest) under section 6049 (reported on Form 1099-INT or 1099-OID), or royalties under section 6050N (reported on Form 1099-MISC or 1099-S), you are required to furnish an official IRS Form 1099 or an acceptable substitute Form 1099 to a recipient either in person, by First-Class Mail to the recipient's last known address, or electronically (see Electronic recipient statements on page GEN-11).
 Statements may be sent by intraoffice mail if you use intraoffice mail to send account information and other correspondence to the recipient.

-Statement mailing requirements for Forms 1099-DIV.
-1099-INT, 1099-OID, and 1099-PATR, and forms reporting royalties only.
+Statement mailing requirements for Forms 1099-DIV, 1099-INT, 1099-OID, and 1099-PATR, and forms reporting royalties only.
 The following statement mailing requirements apply only to Forms 1099-DIV (except for section 404(k) dividends), 1099-INT (except for interest reportable in the course of your trade or business under section 6041), 1099-OID, 1099-PATR, and timber royalties reported under section 6050N (on Form 1099-MISC or 1099-S).
-The mailing must contain the official IRS Form 1099 or an acceptable substitute and may also contain the following enclosures: (a) Form W-2, applicable Form W-8, Form W-9, or other Forms W-2G, 1098, 1099, and 5498 statements; (b) a check from the account being reported; (c) a letter explaining why no check is enclosed; (d) a statement of the person's account shown on Forms 1099, 1098, or 5498; and (e) a letter explaining the tax consequences of the information shown on the recipient
+The mailing must contain the official IRS Form 1099 or an acceptable substitute and may also contain the following enclosures: (a) Form W-2, applicable Form W-8, Form W-9, or other Forms

+W-2G, 1098, 1099, and 5498 statements; (b) a check from the account being reported; (c) a letter explaining why no check is enclosed; (d) a statement of the person's account shown on Forms 1099, 1098, or 5498; and (e) a letter explaining the tax consequences of the information shown on the recipient statement.

-A statement of the person's account (year-end account summary) that you are permitted to enclose in a statement mailing may include information similar to the following: (a) tax-exempt interest (including accrued OID) and the part of such interest exempt from the alternative minimum tax or from state or local income tax; (b) the part of a mutual fund distribution that is interest on U.S. Treasury obligations; (c) accrued interest expense on the purchase of a debt obligation; and (d) the cost or other basis of securities and the gain/loss on the sale of securities.
+A statement of the person's account (year-end account summary) that you are permitted to enclose in a statement mailing may include information similar to the following:(a) the part of a mutual fund distribution that is interest on U.S. Treasury obligations; (b) accrued interest expense on the purchase of a debt obligation; and (c) the cost or other basis of securities and the gain/loss on the sale of securities.